Apr 19, 2026 | 7 min read

 A lot of scheduled work looks safe right up until the scheduler fires twice.

-That is the whole problem.
-Two runs picking up the same accounts at the same time means duplicate upstream calls, double writes, and confusion that is hard to unwind later.
+Two runs picking up the same accounts at the same time means duplicate upstream calls, double writes, and confusion that is hard to unwind.
 The fix had to make sure each unit of work was claimed by exactly one run, without assuming the scheduler would cooperate.

-The obvious reach here is a distributed lock.
-Put a Redis lock around "this account is being synced," and let the second run see the lock and skip.
+The obvious reach is a distributed lock: put a Redis lock around "this account is being synced," and let the second run see it and skip.
+I have used that pattern before, and it works, but it was the wrong fit here.

-The database was already the source of truth for which accounts existed and which state they were in.
-Adding a second coordination system, Redis, meant the truth about "who is working on what" now lived in two places.
-If Redis and the database ever disagreed, the job would either duplicate work or strand it, and the debugging path would not be obvious.
+The database was already the source of truth for which accounts existed and what state they were in.
+Adding Redis meant the truth about "who is working on what" lived in two places, and if they ever disagreed, the job would duplicate work or strand it with no obvious debugging path.

 Each account had its own configuration row in a table.
-The useful move was to add two columns to that row and treat them as a tiny coordination state machine:
+Two columns turned that row into a small coordination state machine:

-That is all the state the coordination needs.
 IDLE means nobody is working on it.
 IN_PROGRESS means a run owns it.
-FAILED means a run tried and gave up, so it is safe to retry. started_at is the lease, which I will come back to.
+FAILED means a run tried and gave up, so it is safe to retry. started_at is the lease, more on that below.

-Once those columns exist, claiming a row is not a read followed by a write.
-It is one statement.
+With those columns in place, claiming a row stops being a read followed by a write.
+It becomes one statement.

 Instead of selecting eligible rows, marking them in a second step, and hoping nothing changed in between, the claim is a single UPDATE that flips the status to IN_PROGRESS, stamps started_at to now, and returns the rows it touched: